Boys Town National Research Hospital

 Memorial Community Hospital & Health System

 A critical access hospital providing health care services to Washington County residents.
 The hospital includes a diagnostic imaging center, labor and delivery suites, an emergency department and a clinic featuring more than 35 specialty physicians.
 The hospital also supports three area clinics, a specialty medicine clinic and a walk-in clinic.

 2808 S. 143rd Plaza; 402-609-1600; OrthoNebraska.com

-Specializes in the diagnostic, surgical and rehabilitative needs of persons with musculoskeletal conditions; total knee and hip replacements.
+Specializes in the diagnostic, surgical and rehabilitative needs of persons with musculoskeletal conditions.
 Twelve operating rooms and 24 private inpatient beds, as well as physical and occupational therapists, imaging and emergency department services.
 Supported by OrthoNebraska Clinic.
-The clinic uses more than 30 providers — including orthopedic surgeons, rheumatologists, a physiatrist and a neurosurgeon — and has several locations throughout the Omaha-Council Bluffs metro area, as well as Fremont and Blair.
+The clinic uses more than 30 providers — including orthopedic surgeons, rheumatologists, a physiatrist and a neurosurgeon — and has several locations throughout the Omaha-Council Bluffs metro, as well as Fremont and Blair.
 OrthoNebraska also has an orthopedic urgent care clinic open seven days a week.